 The work in the Treatment Plan provides direction on MEMPC reporting and supports ongoing discussion in relation to capacity and capability of MEMPC members.
-The detailed Risk Treatment Plan is included in Appendix J.
+The detailed Risk Treatment Plan is included in Appendix G the South Gippsland MEMPC - Community Emergency Risk Assessment (CERA) Process 2024.

-The work will also be used to develop a communications and engagement plan to integrate and coordinate community engagement activities that build resilience to, and awareness of risks and promote protective actions.
+The Treatment Plan will also be used to record engagement and resilience activities to recognise, integrate and coordinate community engagement activities that build resilience to, and awareness of risks and promote protective actions.

-Activity Outcomes Focus CERA Risk Treatment Plan focus on risks, consequences, community outcomes and resilience considers existing capability and capacity, and future development needs makes effective use of available resources uses a transparent decision-making process Reducing Impacts on the 4 recovery environments • Social • Natural • Built • Economic Communications and Engagement Plan places the community at the centre shares key learnings and information represents diversity within the community, is respectful, inclusive and fosters trust seeks consensus and collective action encourages participation, as well as debate and independent thought Reducing Impacts on the 4 recovery environments • Social • Natural • Built • Economic
+Activity Outcomes Focus CERA Risk Treatment Plan focus on risks, consequences, community outcomes and resilience considers existing capability and capacity, and future development needs makes effective use of available resources uses a transparent decision-making process Reducing Impacts on the 4 recovery environments CERA Risk Treatment Engagement and Resilience Activities places the community at the centre shares key learnings and information represents diversity within the community, is respectful, inclusive and fosters trust seeks consensus and collective action encourages participation, as well as debate and independent thought Reducing Impacts on the 4 recovery environments